All Episodes

 You are tuned to the most listened to radio talk show in the United States.

-You are tuned to the most talked-about radio talk show.
+You are tuned to the most talked about radio talk show.

-In fact, you may be listening to the most talked-about show, period in the United States.
+In fact, you may be listening to the most talked about show, period, in the United States.

-And well, of course, and the world uh ever okay, fine.
+Well, of course, and the world ever.

 I keep having the staff add descriptives.

-Uh it's it's all entirely uh true.
+It's all entirely true.

 And you all have the unique distinction of having made it possible.